S-len/Soku-SkipIntro/README.md

 A Soku intro skip module.

 ## Features
+Lets you skip the usually unskippable intro and either:
+* go directly into the title screen (where it lets you also go directly into a menu)
-Lets you skip the usually unskippable intro and either go directly into the menu, or into practice mode (where it also lets you configure character/deck/palette)
+* or into practice mode (where it also lets you configure character/deck/palette).

 ## Usage
 Just place the module in your /Module/ folder and either configure the SkipIntro.ini file by hand or via SokuEngine.